ehmicky/autoserver/docs/selecting.md

 It is a comma-separated list of attribute names.
-[Nested attributes](relations.md#populating-nested-collections) can be specified using a dot notation, e.g.:
+[Nested attributes](relations.md#populating-nested-collections) can be specified using a dot notation.

 ```HTTP
 GET /rest/users/1?select=name